mvanthoor/rustic-book/src/search/ordering/killers.md

 ## Explanation

-First let's take a look at what a killer move actually is.
+First let's take a look at what a killer move even is.

 A "killer move" is a quiet move that does not capture anything, but brings a large advantage for the side making that move.
 The move is so named